 Palmitoylethanolamide is a molecule found within our bodies and has been developed into as supplement.
 PeaPure has been found to have analgesic and anti-inflammatory properties and has recently become popular amongst CRPS patients as well as treatment providers.
 You can read more here.
 Besides oral supplements there is also a cream form. (can be purchased online)

 Kratom is a tropical evergreen tree in the coffee family native to Southeast Asia that contains alkaloids that act as opiate receptor agonists.
 Krater has both stimulant and opiate properties and has become more popular as pain medications have become harder to access for chronic pain patients.
-There are several strains of kratom, some are better for pain while others are better for energy and concentration.
-You can read more here. (can be purchased online, may not be legal in your state)
+There are several strains of kratom, some are better for pain while others are better for energy and concentration. (can be purchased online, may not be legal in your state) **Edit: I now have a separate post on my experience trying Kratom which you can read here.

 Opiates are a hot button issue right now but I feel its necessary to talk about their use with CRPS.
 CRPS is a terribly painful disease and managing that pain is often necessary just for patients to tolerate wearing clothing or just getting out of bed in the morning.
 Different drs have different opinions about long-term opiate use.
 Unlike the rest of the mediations on this list, opiates have no beneficial affect on CRPS beyond giving people relief.
 I have taken opiates on and off the past 5 years and for me they have been helpful in being able to do more at PT as well as being able to do daily things or even go out to dinner with my family. (prescription only)